-We are permitted to make interest only payments on the loan facility through March 2024, with principal repayments commencing on April 1, 2024, however, we may be required to repay the outstanding indebtedness under the loan facility if an event of default occurs under the loan and security agreement.
+We are permitted to make interest only payments on the loan facility through March 2024, with principal repayments commencing on April 1, 2024, however, this interest only period will be extended to March 2025 with principal repayments delayed to April 1, 2025 if (i) we secure approval from the FDA for our NDA for XPHOZAH by November 30, 2023 or (ii) we achieve certain product revenue targets described in the 2022 Loan Agreement for the year ended December 31, 2023.
+In addition, we may be required to repay the outstanding indebtedness under the loan facility if an event of default occurs under the loan and security agreement.
 An event of default will occur if, among other things, we fail to make payments under the loan and security agreement; we breach any of our covenants under the loan and security agreement, subject to specified cure periods with respect to certain breaches; the Lender determines that a material adverse change has occurred; we or our assets become subject to certain legal proceedings, such as bankruptcy proceedings; we are unable to pay our debts as they become due; or we default on contracts with third parties which would permit the Lender to accelerate the maturity of such indebtedness or that could have a material adverse change on us.
 We may not have enough available cash or be able to raise additional funds through equity or debt financings to repay such indebtedness at the time any such event of default occurs.
-In this case, we may be required to limit or reduce our commercialization activities for IBSRELA, or delay, limit, reduce or terminate our efforts to secure approval for XPHOZAH for the Hyperphosphatemia Indication or, if approved, the commercialization of XPOZAH.
+In this case, we may be required to limit or reduce our activities necessary to commercialize IBSRELA and/or, if approved, XPHOZAH, or delay or limit clinical trials for tenapanor or other product candidates.
 The Lender could also exercise its rights as collateral agent to take possession of and to dispose of the collateral securing the term loans, which collateral includes substantially all of our property (excluding intellectual property, which is subject to a negative pledge).
-Our business, financial condition and results of operations could be materially adversely affected as a result of any of these events.
+Our business, financial condition and results of operations could be materially adversely affected a